Reading time: 8 min

 4.

-But at the same time, there is an undoubted big disadvantage in the DB2 approach.
+At the same time, there is a big disadvantage in the DB2 approach.
 It is never clear which instruction led to the error.
-And to bypass this point, it is necessary to create a special string variable, into which the stage of the procedure is written.
+To bypass this point, you need to create a special string variable, into which the stage of the procedure is written.

 For example, in this case, the v_step variable is started, which is written to the error log table using the sp_write_error_log procedure: